Getting Your Security Deposit Back

 Get a copy of the checklist for your records.
 If you notice damage that you missed when you signed the list, ask the landlord to change the list to include the damages as soon as possible.
 If s/he refuses, or does not get around to it within a week, write a letter stating:

-that they should be added to the check-in list
+That the landlord should add them to the check-in list

 *You are entitled to get one free replacement copy of the checklist from the landlord if you lose yours.